xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/abstract.md

-In this chapter we elaborates a set of values, principles, and best practices for digital humanities researchers and educators.
-We begin by describing a set of core principles that guides our practice and methods.
-These principles forward the values of humanistic inquiry, privileging transparency, legibility, and critical engagement with the tools we use.
-At the same time, they incorporate the ethos of the open source movement: the contents of a digital humanist's toolkit should be modular, hackable, and universal.
-In the next section, we outline a list of core competencies for the digital humanities, including text markup, the command line, and programming languages.
-Not all of these skills will be necessary for every DH practitioner, but most large projects will require some engagement with each area.
-Finally, we discuss three essential locations of critical computing: the command line, Python, and a plain text editor.
-By “location,” we mean a site of engagement with the machine, a unique interface with its own corresponding affordances.
-By offering exercises for each of these locations, we introduce the possibilities of each one for practice and pedagogy.
+Our aim in this chapter is to reveal some of the core principles motivating the teaching of computing fundamentals in the humanities context.
+We divide the text into three sections.
+"Critical Computing in the Humanities" describes the ideas behind our approach to computation, which is premised on extending rather than replacing long-standing critical practices of humanistic inquiry.
+In the second section, "Digital Humanities Core," these ideas lead us to a list of core skills for the practicing digital humanist.
+Here, we outline several necessary prerequisites needed to advance the great variety of work in the field.
+We conclude with a section that details the "Three Locations of Computing," which orient the reader to three significant sites of computation: the command line, the text editor, and the programming language interpreter.
+Short exercises introduce the reader to the possibilities for teaching and research at each site.